johnbumgarner/facial_similarities/README.md

 | jennifer_aniston.jpeg   | taylor_swift_earrings.jpeg          | 34
 | jennifer_aniston.jpeg   | nicole_kidman_earrings.jpeg         | 38

-The <i>discrete cosine transform</i> approached was able to correctly classify the 5 of the 6 variations of the Jennifer Aniston comparison image to the base image of Jennifer Aniston.
+The <i>discrete cosine transform</i> approached was able to correctly classify the 5 of the 6 variations of the Jennifer Aniston comparison image  within the modified dataset to the base image of Jennifer Aniston.
 All the <i>Hamming distance</i> values for these modified images were in a range between 2 and 8, which are within the threshold range for potentially similar images.
+The <i>perceptive hash</i> algorithm was not able to identify a mirror image of the base image within the modified dataset.

 <p align="center">
   <img src="https://github.com/johnbumgarner/facial_similarities/blob/master/graphic/phash_histogram_variations.png", width="700" height="700"/>